Northern Ireland Geotechnical Group

 David is a chartered civil engineer working within the AWJV structures team.
 David has extensive experience in the design, assessment and inspection of road bridges and footbridges in the UK.
 David has carried out feasibility studies, design optioneering, and site supervision of bridge structure projects.

-This is an opportunity for Technicians to gather online to discuss ways in which we can help ourselves, each other and the ICE to provide ongoing learning and experience in the wide world of civil engineering.
+This is a series of events for Technicians who are interested in becoming members (EngTech MICE/FICE).
+We gather to discuss the ways we can help ourselves, each other and the ICE to provide ongoing learning and experience in civil engineering.